hjagodzinski/C-Mock/README.md

 Overview
 --------

 C Mock is [Google Mock][1]'s extension allowing a function mocking.
+Only global (non-static) functions mocking is supported.

 This is neither a patch to nor fork of Google Mock.
 This is just a set of headers providing a way to use tools for mock methods with mock functions in tests.